The BVRLA backs alternative fuel

 The event launched their ‘plug-in pledge’, a declaration that the rental and leasing sector will increase annual purchasing of new plug-in vehicles from 17,000 to 300,000 per year.
 This will rise registrations from 36% to 60%.
 But to support this uptake, the BVRLA are calling on the Government to bring forward plug-in company car tax incentives now, provide a five-year commitment on plug-in vehicle incentives and offer more infrastructure to support plug-in vehicles.

 Alongside the BVRLA pledge, at the Parliamentary Summer Event the BVRLA also released a report they commissioned from Oxford Economics outlining the rental and leasing industry’s contribution to the UK, including environment impact.
-An article about the report can be read here, or you can read the actual report here.

 In a further effort to work with the Government to clean up air pollution, the BVRLA also responded to the Department for Environment, Food and Rural Affair’s (DEFRA) latest draft strategy for air quality.
 Publishing their response on 8th August, 2018, they highlight the need for a holistic approach to tackling air pollution.
 They explain that the creation of a supportive tax and infrastructure environment would encourage the uptake of greener vehicles, as well as draw attention to the current lack of supply for certain low-emission vehicles.